The Colisée

-The Colisée (formerly Androscoggin Bank Colisée, Central Maine Youth Center, Central Maine Civic Center and Lewiston Colisee) is a 4,000 capacity (3,677 seated) multi-purpose arena, in Lewiston, Maine, that opened in 1958.
-The Colisée was built to replace St. Dominics Regional High School Arena, and initially constructed and operated by the Catholic parish of SS.
+The Colisée, formerly Androscoggin Bank Colisée, Central Maine Youth Center, Central Maine Civic Center, and Lewiston Colisee, is a 4,000 capacity (3,677 seated) multi-purpose arena, in Lewiston, Maine, United States that was built from 1956 to 1958 and opened in the latter year to replace the Dominics Regional High School Arena and was initially constructed and operated by the Catholic parish of SS.
 Peter and Paul.
+Notably, it was used as a replacement venue for the boxing match between Muhammad Ali and Sonny Liston in 1965.

 Currently, it is the home of the Maine Nordiques of the North American Hockey League.
-The Colisee is also used for concerts, conventions and trade shows.
+The Colisée is also used for concerts, conventions and trade shows.
 There is 17,000 square feet (1600 m2) of exhibit space.
-For conventions, the Colisee can accommodate up to 4,800 patrons.
+For conventions, it can accommodate up to 4,800 patrons.

 History

 The Maine Nordiques of the former professional North American Hockey League were the primary tenant at the Civic Center from 1973 to 1977.
 The Boston Celtics of the National Basketball Association played exhibition games at the Civic Center.

 In 2003, the Lewiston Maineiacs came to the Central Maine Civic Center.
 The Central Maine Civic Center was renamed to the Lewiston Colisée (from the French word for colosseum, similar to the Colisée de Québec) to distinguish it from the Cumberland County Civic Center, the Augusta Civic Center, and the Bangor Civic Center.
 In 2007, the Maineiacs won the Presidents Cup, the QMJHL league championship.
 They remain the only U.S.-based QMJHL team to win the Presidents Cup.
 The Maineiacs folded at the end of the 2010–11 QMJHL season and the Sherbrooke Phoenix was created in its place.

 The Federal Hockey League held five home games at the arena in 2011 and 2012.
-Due to renovations to the Cumberland County Civic Center, the Portland Pirates played at the Colisee during the 2012–13 AHL season for all but one of their home games.
+Due to renovations to the Cumberland County Civic Center, the American Hockey League's Portland Pirates played at the Colisée during the 2012–13 AHL season for six games.
+The Pirates also played at the Colisée for the all but one of their home games for the 2013–14 AHL season due to a lease dispute with Cumberland County.

 On December 16, 2014, it was announced the New Hampshire Fighting Spirit from the North American 3 Eastern Hockey League, a Tier III junior league, would relocate to Lewiston and play home games at the Colisee as the L/A Fighting Spirit (with the L/A standing for Lewiston-Auburn) beginning with the 2015–16 season.
 In 2016, the Fighting Spirit joined the North American 3 Hockey League.